ham-radio-software/drats2/README.md

 For MacOS, the ratflector should be runnable, but at least at first, it will not be setup as a service.
 Todo: Need to determine how to setup a Python program as a MacOS service.

+### version_git

+This is a module designed for eventual standalone use.
+Its primary function is to do its best to find out the version of the program that calls it.

+It also reads in the pyproject.toml file to get the information for filling out most of the "about" dialog boxes.

+Once it determines a version, it writes it into the setup_python.py in the target package source directory for use in package building.

+Potential bug: This module has to be able to deal with not having permission to write to the source directory, as would be the case when the calling module was installed from a package.

 ### tests